Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 <br>

 ### ion.tsv
 ##### `ion.tsv` files contain FDR-filtered search results, where each row contains a peptide sequence with a certain charge and modification state.
+PSMs are collapsed into a single ion.
 A separate ion.tsv file will be generated for each experiment specified on the 'Workflow' tab.
 Contents of each column are listed below.

 **Peptide Sequence** peptide amino acid sequence, any modifications not included ('stripped' peptide sequence)